cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 - FW initialization is performed.
 - APB PLL is working to generate output clock signals by above method.
 - APB PLL can be resetted in the following 3 ways:

-   - RESET bitfield in the register REG_CTL is '1'
+   - RESET bitfield in the CSR REG_CTL is '1'
    - HRESETn pin is low.
    - rst_ni is low.
 - Once the APB PLL is resetted then no output clocks are generated.